Koredotcom/docs/docs/gale/agents/agents-flows/types-of-nodes/function-node.md

             ~~~

             !!! note
                 You cannot import packages in the Function node.
 However, you can use pre-existing libraries such as pandas or numpy.
 [Learn more](../types-of-nodes/script-libraries.md).

-        2. You can use the Context input/output feature to use a variable from the previous node or when testing a function.
+        2. You can use the Context input or output feature to use a variable from the previous node or when testing a function.
             * **Context Input**: Add the required variable; dummy input values can be given to test the defined function.
             * **Context Output**: Shows the results of the function from the given input.
             * **Log**: Monitor the state of the function and view the values.

-        3. Click the **Run** button to test the script.
+        3. Click **Run** to test the script.
 Once the script is resolved successfully, the results are displayed in the Log section.
         4. Close the Script Editor.

 6. Click the **Connections** icon in the left navigation and select **Go to Node** for success and failure conditions.